Table of Contents

 The gap between developed and developing countries.
 Now ignore total factor productivity.
 Since the capital per worker ratio has a decreasing return rate, the deepening effect of investment has a more significant impact when the ratio is low.
 In this case, it represents a developing country.
 They should enjoy high growth, as well as their GDP per capita.

-On the other hand, developed countries – with high capital per worker ratio – benefit less from capital deepening.
+On the other hand, developed countries—with high capital per-worker ratios—benefit less from capital deepening.
 As a result, their economic growth and GDP per capita are also low.

-In the long run, because GDP per capita in developing countries grows higher than GDP per capita in developed countries, the two will converge at the same point (convergent or often called the catch-up effect).
+In the long run, because the GDP per capita in developing countries grows higher than the GDP per capita in developed countries, the two will converge at the same point (convergent, often called the catch-up effect).
 In the end, developing countries will enjoy the same prosperity as developed countries.

-However, you can see, the gap between the two is still huge.
+However, you can see that the gap between the two is still huge.
 The key to the answer is total factor productivity.
 That explains why the two don’t converge.
 GDP per capita in developed countries is still much higher than GDP per capita in developing countries.

 While developing countries still rely on agriculture and manufacturing, developed countries have relied on services, especially in technology, to spur growth.
 The emergence of giant companies like Microsoft and Google is an example.